commfish/adfg_crab_observer/pirkc/pirkc_data_summary_example.md

 ### Item 1

-Sum the counts of landed crab (as collected by dockside samplers) by shell condition in 1 mm size bins for the most recent directed snow crab fishery.
+Sum the counts of landed crab (as collected by dockside samplers) by shell condition in 1 mm size bins for the previous season’s directed PIRKC crab fishery.

 ``` r
 dock %>%